aptos-labs/aptos-core/developer-docs-site/docs/tools/install-cli/install-from-brew.md

 ---
-title: "Build the CLI with Brew"
+title: "Install the CLI with Brew"
-id: "build-aptos-cli-brew"
 ---

-# Build Aptos CLI with Brew
+# Install the Aptos CLI with Brew

 Recommended on macOS, `brew` is a package manager that allows for installing and updating packages in a single command.